chrodan/pottics/README.md

 without the permission of the authors.
 Therefore, we provide a diff located in latentsvm/latentsvm.patch that contains the changes to the Latent SSVM implementation template available at http://www.cs.cornell.edu/~cnyu/latentssvm/ .
-To obtain our training code, download this template, apply our patch file with the patch command (on Unix systems) and recompile the package.
+To obtain our training code, download this template, extract it and apply our patch file with the patch command (on Unix systems) by executing the following command in the extracted directory
+    patch -p1 -i path/to/pottics/repo/latentsvm/latentsvm.patch
+Please adapt the path to your copy of this repository.
+Afterwards recompile the package.
 For instructions, see the README contained in the Latent SSVM template.
 The input files for SVM training can be generated with the Python function `util.binfile.export_svmstruct_dataset`.